matvp91/use-fetch/README.md

 - No stale-while-revalidate principle.
 - Fully component-scoped; no shared context.
-- Muc smaller bundle size (265 kB vs. roughly 6 kB)
+- Much smaller bundle size (265 kB vs. roughly 6 kB)
 - Provides finer-grained control over what and when to fetch.
 - Debounce functionality out of the box.